scrapy/scrapy/docs/topics/request-response.rst

 The callback of a request is a function that will be called when the response of that request is downloaded.
-The callback function will be called with the downloaded :class:`~scrapy.http.Response` object as its first argument.
+The callback function will be called with the downloaded :class:`~http.Response` object as its first argument.

 Example::